• Loon Sounds

 How can I participate in the chat room?

 On the YouTube page or mobile app (but not on the LPC’s web page), there is a chat feature, where you can have a discussion with other Loon Cam Viewers.
 You must be a subscriber to the LPC YouTube channel to post in chat but anyone can view it.
 The LPC staff or loon cam operator (LCO) will chime in when they have a chance and not in the field.
-The direct access URL to chat is https://www.youtube.com/live_chat?is_popout=1&v=H0TtwOgcGd0

 Can you turn the sound up?
 I can barely hear it.

 The camera’s microphone is very sensitive and is set as low as possible.
 This provides some natural sounds while protecting people’s privacy.
 It is common to hear the loons quietly conversing.
 At times, especially wild and crazy Friday and Saturday nights, the microphone may be muted.
+Near-by property owners can mute the camera at any time.

 Why is the picture jerky or fuzzy?

 Sometimes video jitter is the fault of the our equipment or our internet provider.
-When there is a lot of movement, like wind on the water, the camera is overworked or we run out of upload internet capacity.
+When there is a lot of movement, like wind on the water, the camera is overworked or we run out of internet capacity.
 We broadcast in 1080p resolution and strive for 30 frames/second.
 If you think the problem may be on your end, adjust the resolution on your YouTube page, using the gear in the lower right under the picture.
 A high resolution (1080p) will reduce fuzziness.
 If you are on a slow network, reduce the resolution to lower your bandwidth consumption.

 Who do I contact if I have a problem or question?